Shailendra dynasty: Primary sources

 The Sojomerto inscription (9th century CE) discovered in Batang Regency, Central Java, mentioned the name Dapunta Selendra and Selendranamah.
 The name 'Selendra' has been suggested as another spelling of Shailendra, meaning that Dapunta Selendra was the progenitor of Shailendra family in Central Java.
 However, recent analysis suggested that this was not true: The inscription has diphthong ai in it, so it is unlikely that Selendra was another name for Shailendra, and the Sumatran origin of Sailendra dynasty was thus unproven.

 The earliest dated inscription in Indonesia in which clearly mentioned the dynastic name of ' as ' appears is the Kalasan inscription (778) of central Java, which mention its ruler Mahārāja dyāḥ Pañcapaṇa kariyāna Paṇaṃkaraṇa and commemorates the establishment of a Buddhist shrine, Candi Kalasan, dedicated for the goddess Tara.

 The name also appears in several other inscriptions like the Kelurak inscription (782) and the Karangtengah inscription (824).
 Outside Indonesia, the name Shailendra is to be found in the Ligor inscription (775) on the Malay peninsula and Nalanda inscription (860) in India.
 It is possible that it was Paṇaṃkaraṇa that create the Chaiya, or Ligor inscription (775), and took control over Srivijayan realm in the Southern Thailand Malay Peninsula.

 Possible origins

 Although the rise of the Shailendras occurred in Kedu Plain in the Javanese heartland, their origin has been the subject of discussion.
-Apart from Java itself, an earlier homeland in Sumatra, India, Funan, or Cambodia has been suggested.
+Apart from Java itself, an earlier homeland in Sumatra, India, or Funan (Cambodia) has been suggested.
 The latest studies apparently favour a native origin of the dynasty.
 Despite their connections with Srivijaya in Sumatra and Thai-Malay Peninsula, the Shailendras were more likely of Javanese origin.